open-wa/wa-automate-nodejs/docs-source/how-to/react-to-group-events.md

 If you want to listen to participant change requests from all groups, you can get a list of all groups [[getAllChatIds]], filter for groups `.filter(id=>id.includes('@g.us')` then use the above method.
 However this results in multiple listeners in the browser and can have detrimental performance implications.

-For better performance and stability you can use the Insiders Feature [[onGlobalParicipantsChanged]].
+For better performance and stability you can use the Insiders Feature [[onGlobalParticipantsChanged]].

 ```javascript
 import {